Iran–United States relations during the second Trump administration: 2025 United States strikes on Iranian nuclear sites

 On June 22, 2025, the U.S. launched direct strikes on Iranian nuclear sites.
 The attack was the United States's only offensive action in the Iran–Israel war, which began on June 13 with surprise Israeli strikes and ended with the ceasefire on June 24, 2025.

+A CNN poll conducted by SSRS after the airstrikes showed that a majority of Americans disapproved of Trump's decision to launch airstrikes against Iran by a margin of 56% to 44%.

 On October 13, 2025, Trump stated that the United States was ready to reach an agreement with Iran.
 He expressed optimism that an agreement could be achieved.
 In response, Iranian foreign minister Araqchi said Tehran would consider any proposal from the United States that was “fair and balanced,” though he noted that no concrete framework for talks had yet been presented and that messages between the two sides were exchanged through intermediaries.
 Despite the conciliatory language from Trump, his administration maintained a firm stance toward Iran, and observers noted that significant barriers still stood in the way of improved relations between the two nations.